ufal/UMR/doc/poss-part.md

 > UMR uses :poss and :part relations with the possessum or part as the parent and the possessor or whole as the daughter, ...

-!!! possessum as the parent and the possessor/owner as the daughter !!!
+**!!! a possessum as the parent** and **the possessor/owner as the daughter !!!**   (as usual in UMR, the name of the relation should be read from the child's perspective =  the child is the possessor)

 ```
 (possessum